kartabas/kartabas/README.md

 # Welcome to My Profile!

-Hello, I'm Oleksandr Olenich, a 19 year old backend developer specializing in Java for web applications.
+Hello, I'm Oleksandr , a 19 year old backend developer specializing in Java for web applications.

 ## About Me